-To customise the out of the box Experience Manager takes a expert technical knowledge.
-Without customisation businesses struggle to add value and functionality.
+To customise the out of the box Experience Manager takes an expert with technical knowledge.
+Without customisation, businesses struggle to add value and functionality.

 Very limited support does not provide official support for the developer community, and user reviews comment on a lack of useful ‘How to’ guides or user manuals.

-Adobe does suffer with flaws in its upgrade capabilities, and because of it’s tricky development and customisation it can in some cases result in loss of data.
+Adobe does suffer from flaws in its upgrade capabilities, and because of it’s tricky development and customisation it can in some cases result in loss of data.

 Adobe and Sitecore have more similarities than differences.
 As with all big decisions you have to make sure you consider it case by case.
 There are many business cases for Adobe Experience Manager, but in our experience with Sitecore we find the personalisation capabilities of Sitecore coupled with their Partner support and scalability to be near perfect for any use case.